romainl/vim-qf/README.md

 * optional mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious` that wrap around the beginning and end of the list
 * optional mapping for jumping to and from the location/quickfix window
-* filter/restore the current list
+* filter and restore the current list
-* perform commands on each line in the list
+* perform commands on each line in the current list
-* perform commands on each file in the list
+* perform commands on each file in the current list
 * open the location/quickfix window automatically after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors
 * quit Vim if the last window is a location/quickfix window
 * close location window automatically when quitting parent window
 * jump to next group of entries belonging to same file ("file grouping")
-* save the current list
+* save and load named lists

 ## Installation